Man Utd final win: Controversy and dabbing

 However, the match wasn't without controversy, as Southampton had an early goal incorrectly ruled out for offside.
 While Ryan Bertrand was offside, Manolo Gabbiadini, who went on to score both Southampton goals, clearly wasn't.

-After Gabbiandi's disallowed goal, Zlatan went about doing what Zlatan does best, giving United the lead and then scoring the winner.
+After Gabbiadini's disallowed goal, Zlatan went about doing what Zlatan does best, giving United the lead with a free kick and then scoring the winner.

 Zlatan's heroics ensured Mourinho claimed the 19th major trophy of a glittering managerial career, including winning his 11th final out of 13 (five out of five in England).